HassanKhaleghirad/myss7/README.md

 # Transfer Messages
 * Payload Data Message (DATA)
 *       ** Network Appearance       Optional
+*        *** The Network Appearance parameter value is of local significance only, coordinated between the SGP and ASP.
+Therefore, in the case where an ASP is connected to more than one SGP, the same SS7 network context may be identified by different Network Appearance values, depending on which SGP a message is being transmitted/ received.
+*
         ** Routing Context          Conditional
         ** Protocol Data            Mandatory
         ** Correlation Id           Optional